growthbook/examples/contentful/README.md

 The **GrowthBook Experiment** content model is fetched via the following GraphQL code, which contains the `featureFlagId` and the `variationsCollection`.
 The response contains data about your experiment content, as you set it up in Contentful.

-To get specific Variation content, make an additional call to the Contentful API using its `id` and `_typname`, or, as in the example below, add the fields for each Content Type you want to be able to experiment on.
+To get specific Variation content, make an additional call to the Contentful API using its `id` and `_typename`, or, as in the example below, add the fields for each Content Type you want to be able to experiment on.

 ```ts
 // src/app/lib/growthbookExperiment.ts